hashicorp/vault/website/source/docs/http/sys-mounts.html.md

         <span class="param">default_lease_ttl</span>
         <span class="param-flags">optional</span>
         The default time-to-live.
 If set on a specific mount, overrides the global default.
+A value of "system" or "0" are equivalent and set to the system default TTL.
       </li>
       <li>
         <span class="param">max_lease_ttl</span>
         <span class="param-flags">optional</span>
         The maximum time-to-live.
 If set on a specific mount, overrides the global default.
+A value of "system" or "0" are equivalent and set to the system max TTL.
       </li>
     </ul>
   </dd>